Photographed by Heather Talbert.

 2. Take a hot shower.
 Whether you’re coughing or sneezing, the steam from a hot shower or humidifier will loosen up the congestion in your head and chest.
 Studies also show that very humid air can be toxic to viruses.

 3. Drink up.
 As you probably know by now, staying hydrated is a key to feeling better.
 If you’re already feeling sick, drinking lots of liquids will thin congestion and keep your throat moist.
-If you’re tired of plain old water, try hot tea, clear chicken or vegetable broth, or infused water for some added flavor.
+If you’re tired of plain old water, try hot tea, clear chicken or vegetable broth, or infused water for some added flavour.
 Click here to find out how much water you should be drinking each day and be sure to amp it up even more if you feel under the weather.

 5. Take a "mega dose" of Vitamin C. Vitamin C is proven to shorten the duration of a cold or flu once it’s started.
 So, if you feel a sickness coming on, pop an Emergen-C, airborne, or other mega-dose of Vitamin C.